hdorgeval/testcafe-starter/README.md

 ## How to jump into the implementation of a step (Visual Studio Code)

 * Go to the Command Palette with ⌘P (Ctrl+P on Windows)

 * Start typing the sentence.
 For example `I send my feedback on testcafe`

-* select the step file:
+* select the found step file:

   ![find the step implementation](./.media/screenshot08.png)

 ## How to create a new feature file